 3. Originally, there was more comedy.

-Director Don Siegel, Producer Walter Wanger, and Production Designer Ted Haworth snuck a rough cut into a local theater and recorded the audience’s lively reactions, from laughs to shrieks.
-Besides being angered by the unofficial and unsanctioned preview, the studio didn’t think the laughs belonged and had editors take them out.
+Director Don Siegel, producer Walter Wanger, and production designer Ted Haworth snuck a rough cut into a local theater and recorded the audience’s lively reactions, which were everything from laughs to shrieks.
+The studio, however, wasn't happy about the unofficial and unsanctioned preview.
+They also didn't understand why people were laughing, so they had those moments removed.

 4. They met with author.

-Don Siegel, producer Walter Wanger, and screenwriter Daniel Mainwaring met with Jack Finney to discuss their movie adaptation and also to view Mill Valley, which was the template for the fictional small town.
-In fact, they wanted to shoot there but for budgetary reasons, they shot mostly in Beachwood Canyon and Sierra Madre, where parts of Scream, Family Plot, and Halloween 2 were also filmed.
+Don Siegel, producer Walter Wanger, and screenwriter Daniel Mainwaring met with Jack Finney to discuss their movie adaptation and also to experience Mill Valley, which was the template for the fictional small town.
+They wanted to shoot there, but for budgetary reasons, they shot mostly in Beachwood Canyon and Sierra Madre, where parts of Scream, Family Plot, and Halloween 2 were also filmed.

 5. Years later, Sierra Madre was pranked by pods.

-A dispute arose in the city council and a frustrated creative who’d seen the film played on a local station create papier-mâché pods and left them in a city square.
+After a dispute during a city council meeting, a frustrated creative, who’d seen the film played on a local station, created papier-mâché pods and left them in a city square.
 At the next meeting, the police presented each council person with the pod that bore their name.

 6. Kevin McCarthy and Don Seigel appear in the remake.

-The original film ends with Kevin McCarthy running into the street to warn every one of the coming invasion.
-The remake pays tribute to this and McCarthy runs into the main characters shouting the same warning.
-“It was as if… I was, twenty year later, still running all over the pace, trying to convince people of the pod menace," said McCathy, who enjoyed reprising the role.
+The original film ends with Kevin McCarthy running into the street to warn everyone about the coming invasion.
+The remake pays tribute to this, and McCarthy runs into the main characters shouting the same warning.
+“It was as if twenty years later I was still running all over the pace, trying to convince people of the pod menace," said McCathy, who enjoyed reprising the role.

 7. The original ending was different.

 The original ending simply had McCarthy’s character shouting his warning into the camera.
-Studio head Steve Broidy (who also wanted the comedy cut) thought the ending was too bleak, so McCarthy was called back and additional scenes were shot to hint that the pod people invasion would be stopped.
+Studio head Steve Broidy (who also wanted the comedy cut) thought the ending was too bleak, so McCarthy was called back and additional scenes were shot to hint that the invasion would be stopped eventually.